-2021 2020 Guarantees extended via banks Provided to courts and other bodies in relation to claims and tax deferrals 20,206 20,206 Provided to third parties to guarantee fulfilment of obligations arising in the ordinary course of business 360 360 Guarantees awarded directly by Ebro Foods, S.A.
-Guarantees given to banks to secure other companies' obligations 133,860 142,686
+2021 2020 Guarantees extended via banks Provided to courts and other bodies in relation to claims and tax deferrals 20,206 20,206 Provided to third parties to guarantee fulfilment of obligations arising in the ordinary course of business 360 360 Cuerentese evended directly by Ehre Feeder C.A.
+Guarantees awarded directly by Ebro Foods, S.A.
+100.000 1 40 000 Guarantees given to banks to secure other companies' obligations 133,860 142,686

 The guarantees extended to banks to secure other companies' obligations correspond mainly to the guarantees given by Ebro Foods, S.A. to its subsidiaries Ebro India, Ltda.
-(100%-indirectly owned), Herba Bangkok, Ltd (100%-indirectly owned), Pastificio Lucio Garofalo, S.r.l.
+(100%-indirectly owned), Herba Bangkok, Ltd (100%-indirectly owned), Pastificio Lucio Garofalo, S.r.I.
 (52%-indirectly owned) and LTL SAS (100%-directly owned) to secure their short- and medium-term credit facilities.